Aghdam: Economy

 Before the First Nagorno-Karabakh War, butter, wine and brandy, machine factories and a railway station functioned in the city.
 On 28 May 2021, the Aghdam Industrial Park was announced, with construction ongoing.

+By 2025, the Aghdam Industrial Park had directed more than 65% of its territory to residents.
+The park has 29 resident business entities with a combined investment portfolio of $160 million which creates 380 permanent jobs.